Precision Platformer Game Design

 Core Concept

-Lacuna is set in a fractured vertical world known as the Void.
-The player controls Soren, a fallen knight attempting to escape by collecting four ancient gems scattered throughout the environment.
+Lacuna unfolds in a fractured vertical world known as the Void.
+The player controls Soren, a fallen knight seeking escape by collecting four ancient gems scattered across the environment.

-Each gem collected increases instability within the world.
-Visual distortion intensifies, clarity is reduced, and movement becomes harder to read.
-Progress is irreversible, once a gem is collected, the game permanently shifts into a more punishing state.
+Each gem intensifies the world’s instability.
+Visual distortion increases, clarity diminishes, and movement becomes harder to read.
+Progress is irreversible, once a gem is claimed, the game shifts permanently into a harsher state.

 There are no checkpoints.
 Falling is expected, and recovery is part of the experience.